Original Air Date: November 6, 1959

 Immediately, Walter begins a series of dangerous and escalating activities.
 He burns his hands on a heater, breaks open his window, throws himself in front of a train and so on.
 He begins collecting insurance checks for his many accidents in a fraud scheme, but he quickly grows bored so he tells his wife he will throw himself off the roof of his apartment building.
 In terror she follows him to the roof and instead she falls from the roof.
 Walter calmly goes back to his room and calls the police – he turns himself in for the crime of killing his wife, believing they will sentence him to death.
 However, he appears un-remorseful at his trial and, instead, he is given life imprisonment.

-The prospect of spending an immortal life in prison is too much for Walter to take, so the devil appears and gives him a heart attack, killing Walter Bedeker in his cell (in reference to a particular ‘article’ in their agreement – the “escape clause.”)
+The prospect of spending an immortal life in prison is too much for Walter to take, so the devil appears and kindly grant him a heart attack, killing Walter Bedeker in his cell (a reference to a particular ‘article’ in their agreement – the “escape clause.”)

-The theme of this episode explores the meaninglessness of life without death.
+The theme of this episode explores the meaninglessness of life without end.
 Walter’s life becomes monotonous absent the threat of pain and suffering.
-Ironically, at the outset Walter Bedeker desires to live solely in a sanitary room, secluded in his bed, safe from the dangers of the world, but when he becomes immortal he lives in an equally safe bubble despite being exposed to every danger known to man.
+Ironically, at the outset Walter Bedeker desires to live solely in a sanitary room, secluded in his bed, safe from all the dangers of the world, but when he becomes immortal he lives in an equally safe bubble, shielded from any growth or overcoming, despite being exposed to every danger known to man.
+A certain degree of chaos and riskiness is essential to life itself.

 The Twilight Zone Trivia: